MaxMoto1702/groovy-excel-builder/README.md

         // this row not necessary, this row show only dummy-row row { /* dummy */ }
     }
-    sheet(name: "Demo config height and width") {
+    sheet(name: "Demo config height and width", widthColumns: [default, 25, 30]) {
         row(height: 10) {
             cell {
-                "this row has height 30"
+                "this row has height 30 and default width" }
-            }
         }
         row {